-Receive a warm Irish welcome with the Irish people who retain the old values of warmth, friendliness and the importance of the family unit.
-They are a relaxed people, happy to share a drink, some conversation and invite you to join the craic, an Irish expression for having the time of your life.
+Receive a warm Irish welcome with the Irish people who retain the old values of warmth, friendliness, and the importance of the family unit.
+The Irish are a relaxed people, happy to share a drink, some conversation and invite you to join the craic (FUN), an Irish expression for having the time of your life.

 Location & Climate

 Ireland, the traditional land of saints and scholars, is today a progressive part of the European Union.
 It is one of Western Europe’s least populated, least industrialised, and least spoiled countries and has one of the best education systems in Europe.
 Accessible by air from all major European cities, Ireland has a population of only five million people.
 It also enjoys one of the cleanest environments in Europe with a mild and temperate maritime climate of cool summers and warm winters.

 A Great Place to live